-(5-3-6).
-Skill development in the operation of equipment and the procedures involved in making satisfactory repairs of supporting structures on both conventional and unitized constructed vehicles.
-Special emphasis on conducting a thorough damage analysis as well as demonstrating proper holding, blocking, and pulling.
-Recommended Prerequisite: ABDR 1419
+(5-3-6) Operation of equipment and the procedures involved in the repair of body structures.
+Special emphasis on conducting a thorough damage analysis as well as demonstrating proper pulling and anchoring techniques.

+Required Prerequisite: ABDR-1419

 ABDR-2549 Advanced Refinishing